 What to do about Stalin?

 Joseph Stalin is back in vogue.
-Across the post-Soviet space it’s almost as fashionable to mourn him as it is to loath him.
+Across the post-Soviet space it’s almost as fashionable to mourn him as it is to loathe him.
 Fueled by the Kremlin’s drive to rewrite history and the surprising endurance of Soviet nostalgia, Stalin is suddenly at the very center of the struggle for national identity across the post-Soviet bloc.
-And nowhere does the narrative surrounding his legacy play out more publicly than in the tyrant’s native country Georgia, where pro-European and pro-Russian groups battle for control over the country’s future.
+And nowhere does the narrative surrounding his legacy play out more publicly than in the tyrant’s native country Georgia, where pro-European and pro-Russian groups battle for control over the nation’s future.
 Against a backdrop of weaponized disinformation and political unrest, this film tracks the debate over what to do with the legacy of Georgia’s most infamous son.

 The story you just read is a small piece of a complex and an ever-changing storyline that Coda covers relentlessly and with singular focus.
 But we can’t do it without your help.
 Show your support for journalism that stays on the story by becoming a member today.
 Coda Story is a 501(c)3 U.S. non-profit.
 Your contribution to Coda Story is tax deductible.